CopernicaMarketingSoftware/Documentation/SMTPeter/api-documentation/rest-api.md

 "recipient":        string or array with a pure email address
 ```

+### Including the message content

+The variables below specificy the actual content of the email message.
+You might notice
+that we specify variables, such as 'from' and 'to' here.
+These might seem redundant, because
+we have already specified the 'recipient' and 'envelope' address.
+However, these variables
+do not control the actual delivery, but only

 There are two ways to include the message content.
 You can either
 include the "mime" variable followed by a full mime string or provide "html",